Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Comparable active and pending listings

-For luxury homes, appraisals can be more complicated because comparable sales may be limited, especially in custom-home neighborhoods, gated communities, golf-course areas, and communities with wide differences in lot size, finish level, and condition.
+For luxury homes, appraisals can be more complicated because comparable sales may be limited.

 Why Buyer Financing Strength Matters